 For the Apple Fanboys

 1. This is an opinion piece - I think the title makes that very clear.
 Don’t read this if you can’t handle an opposing view point.

-4. I don’t hate all Apple products – I think most of the new products Apple announced are good or great — just not the new iPad 4 or iPad mini.
+4. I don’t hate all Apple products – I think some of the new products Apple announced are good — just not the iPad Air or iPad mini with Retina display.
 I own two iPhones, an iPad 3 and an Apple TV.
-I buy Apple products when I believe they outperform other products and are not outlandishly priced.
+I buy Apple products when I believe they outperform other products and are not insanely priced.

-5. I want this to be factually correct – Believe it or not, I really do try to keep my articles factually accurate.
-If think one of these points is incorrect, let me know and I will edit or delete it.
+5. I want this to be factually correct – Believe it or not, I really do try to keep my articles factually correct.
+If you find an error here let me know and I will edit or delete it.